Shouree/storm-http-framework/doc/02-Language_Reference/01-Storm/index.md

 languages in the system.
 This is particularly true for Basic Storm and The Syntax Language, as they are designed to closely match the underlying concepts from Storm.

-The following subsections are available:
+This section covers the following topics:

 - [Threading Model](md://./Threading_Model) covers the way Storm handles threads.
 The type system is aware of the threads in the system, and aims to ensure that data races are not possible.